dcardosomr-cmd/Credit-Risk-Customer-Behavior-Revenue-Analysis-Fintech/README.md

 | Deposit | 28,934 | $4.8M | 9.4% |
 | Payment | 28,834 | $4.8M | 9.4% |

-> ⚠️ **Data Clarification: "Refunds"**
-> The dashboard's "20.09% refund rate" and "30K refunds" refer to transactions where `transaction_type = 'refund'`.
-This is one of five transaction categories, each containing ~20% of records.
-There are **zero** transactions with `status = 'refunded'` in the dataset.
-The 20% figure represents the natural distribution of transaction types, not a customer dissatisfaction metric.

 ### 4.2 Geography